tidy-finance/website/docs/21_WRDS.md

 <p class="caption">(\#fig:fig211)Number of stocks in the CRSP sample listed at each of the US exchanges.</p>
 </div>

-Next, we look at the aggregate market capitalization of the respective listing exchanges.
+Next, we look at the aggregate market capitalization grouped by the respective listing exchanges.
 To ensure that we look at meaningful data which is comparable over time, we adjust the nominal values for inflation.
 In fact, we can use the tables that are already in our database to calculate aggregate market caps by listing exchange and plotting it just as if it were in memory.
-All values are in end of `r `year(end_date)` USD to ensure inter-temporal comparability.
+All values are in end of 2021 USD to ensure inter-temporal comparability.
 NYSE-listed stocks have by far the largest market capitalization, followed by NASDAQ-listed stocks.

 ```r